-Why We Are Asking Our Stockholders to Approve the Restated 2013 Plan
+Why We Are Asking Our Stockholders to Approve the Amended 2013 Plan

 Currently, we maintain the 2013 Plan to grant equity awards to our employees, non-employee directors and consultants.
-We are seeking stockholder approval of the Restated 2013 Plan primarily to increase the number of shares available for the grant of stock options, restricted stock unit awards and other awards, which will enable us to have a competitive equity incentive program to compete with our peer group for key talent.
-If the Restated 2013 Plan is approved by our stockholders, no additional awards will be granted under the current terms of the 2013 Plan.
+We are seeking stockholder approval of the Amended 2013 Plan primarily to increase the number of shares available for the grant of stock options, restricted stock unit awards and other awards, which will enable us to have a competitive equity incentive program to compete with our peer group for key talent.

-Approval of the Restated 2013 Plan by our stockholders will allow us to grant stock options, restricted stock unit awards and other awards at levels determined appropriate by the Board or Compensation Committee.
-The Restated 2013 Plan will also allow us to continue to utilize a broad array of equity incentives in order to secure and retain the services of our employees, non-employee directors and consultants, and to continue providing long-term incentives that align the interests of our employees, non-employee directors and consultants with the interests of our stockholders.
+Approval of the Amended 2013 Plan by our stockholders will allow us to grant stock options, restricted stock unit awards and other awards at levels determined appropriate by the Board or Compensation Committee.
+The Amended 2013 Plan will also allow us to continue to utilize a broad array of equity incentives in order to secure and retain the services of our employees, non-employee directors and consultants, and to continue providing long-term incentives that align the interests of our employees, non-employee directors and consultants with the interests of our stockholders.